paradime-io/social-media-data-modeling-challenge/readme.md

   - dim_artists : lists of artists from both spotify's datasets
   - dim_countries: list of country form iso code countries
   - *missing similarity for artists and countries 's dimension to unify.
-- SQL, dbt to get base table for insights :
+- SQL, dbt to get base table :
   - songs_stayed in top10 in more than one country by snapshot date
   - more than five year old songs in top10 by country and by snapshot date
   - songs that stayed in top 10 for 6 months or more
   - songs in top 10 by country and by snapshot date
   - songs in top 10 in more than one country by snapshot date
+- SQL, dbt to get insights :
+  - Every insights is in analyses dbt's folder

 ## What is the period for old songs to be in top playlists ?